SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.5.1

+- Optimized the parsing of JSON text.
+- When typing special texts in the sign, if the content is invalid (for example, `-json` with an invalid JSON text), the text field will be now displayed red.
+- Fixed the issue that the side texture of road blocks with straight line and two bevel angle lines will disappear in some occasions.

 ### 1.5.0

 - Compatible with 1.21.6.